LairdCP/SOM60-Release-Packages/README.md

 # SOM60-Release-Packages
 SOM60 Development Kit and Source Releases.
-For source release instructions, see below.
+For source release instructions and a getting started guide, jump to the intoduction.
+For binary development kit images and a prebuilt SDK, see the releases page linked below.
 Source releases require binaries from the development kit binary releases.
-For these binaries and the development kit binary images, please see:
+For these binaries and the development kit binary images, also see the link below:

 <https://github.com/LairdCP/SOM60-Release-Packages/releases>